buildkite/terraform-buildkite-elastic-ci-stack-for-gcp/packer/README.md

 - All scripts are validated for syntax and made executable automatically
 - The build process creates a new image with timestamp-based naming
 - Build artifacts are minimal - the installation scripts handle missing files gracefully

-## Next Steps

-After building the image:

-1. **Deploy VMs**: Use the deployment guide in `../DEPLOYMENT.md`
-2. **Test the image**: Create a test instance and verify agent functionality
-3. **Scale deployment**: Use instance templates and managed instance groups

-For complete deployment instructions, see:
-- `../DEPLOYMENT.md` - Comprehensive deployment guide
-- `../QUICK-REFERENCE.md` - Essential commands
-- `../examples/` - Example scripts and configurations